 How many days do you need for the Utah National Parks Road Trip?

 7 days is the minimum; the optimal time is 2 weeks.
-You can spend over a week in each park, as we so far.
+You can spend over a week in each park, as we have so far.
 But we know that not everyone has that much time.
-The 7-day trip will be very intense and will require self-discipline to see all the recommended places.
+The 7-day trip will be very intense and will require the self-discipline to see all the recommended places.
 This is a great option if you are short on time and want to visit Utah national parks for the first time.
 So, if you can, extend your stay to 10 or 14 days, that you can really explore the fabulous national parks of Utah.

 Below you will find the 7 Day Utah National Parks Road Trip Itinerary in short, and then a detailed description of each day, with: